zoul/Finch/README.md

 also does not support compressed audio.
 You should be safe with mono or stereo WAV files sampled at 44.100 Hz.

+Another thing to keep in mind is that you have to pass an absolute path when loading a sound.
+If you have a `boom.wav` sound in a `SFX` directory of your resources directory, you can get the full path using the following
+code:

+    NSString *fullpath = [[[NSBundle mainBundle] resourcePath]
+       stringByAppendingPathComponent:@"SFX/boom.wav"];
+    Sound *boom = [[Sound alloc] initWithFile:fullPath];

 Bugs, gotchas
 =============